ncolony/ncolony/docs/running.rst

 * Command-line using :code:`python -m ncolony ctl`.
 * API using :code:`ncolony.ctllib`.
-* Direct JSON-format file manipulation in :code:`/conf' or :code:`/messages`.
+* Direct JSON-format file manipulation in :code:`conf' or :code:`messages`.

 Note that all three ways are equivalent, and should be used in different situations.